amieres/FsDepend/README.md

 The first version `tryAccept0` does not use any dependency injection, it simply uses the code that is above.
 In that sense the functionality is fully 'Hard Coded'.
 Testing can only be done by providing actual connections.

-This is how programming most code normally starts.
+This is how programming normally starts.
 You try to make the code work for the specific case you are trying to solve.
-Later on you can make code more generic and testable.
+Later on you make the code more generic and testable by, among other things...

-## SEcond version: Dependency Injection
+## Second version: adding Dependency Injection

 So you add Dependency Injection: